jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Bite             E            L            1D10+4D10           As for Head        - Claw             E            VL           1D8+4D10            As for Leg         - Tail             H            VL           1D6+4D10 / 2        As for Tail        -

-72
-Alex Greene (order #3140110)                                                                                  8
-Alex Greene (order #3140110)   8
-       Gargoyle
+## Gargoyle
 With skin that emulates the texture of stone – and its hardness, to some degree – twisted faces, vestigial wings and grotesque postures, gargoyles are living versions of the sculpted wards that grace temples and cathedrals.
-They are not made from stone at all; and it is possible that the original sculptors of gargoyles based their designs on these creatures – or that the gargoyles were originally a race of shapechangers who were ‘inspired’ by stone gargoyles and simply took on a fixed form.
+They are not made from stone at all; and it is possible that the original sculptors of gargoyles based their designs on these creatures – or that the gargoyles were originally a race of shapechangers who were 'inspired' by stone gargoyles and simply took on a fixed form.

 Gargoyles frequent ruins and old buildings where they can merge with their surroundings